frender

 Write a component

-With the #[component]
+With the #[component] macro,

 writing a component in frender is

-as simple as writing a rust fn
+as simple as writing a rust fn.

-The macro will turn the fn
+The macro will turn the fn item to a struct,

 and implement